SeanHochman/eventio/README.md

 ## Info

 There are still many bugs with this page, but we are working hard to fix them as soon as possible!

+## TODO:

+- Implement missing pages (ie. profile, edit event)
+- Fix error handling on forms
+- Fix hydration issues
+- Create enums or dictionaries for all text and vars
+- Fix issues with ssr